mimocha/ga-logic-circuit/HPS/DNA List.md

 -----------------------------------------------------------------------------------------

+## Note on clock winding (2018-12-02):
+Introducing new controller module for 'winding up clock'.
+Basically controls how many time the clock pulses.
+This should completely solve the timing problem for looping circuits.

 ## Note on change of truth table 2 (2018-11-21):
 Truth Table masking is now implemented.
 Masked bits are set to 0, and has no effect on the evaluations of a circuit.